jrehor/kcc/README.md

 ### what

 `k` is a remarkable piece of software that has many faces.
-For now lets say it is an interpreter of a computer language.
+For now we will accept it is an interpreter of a computer language.
 A language that is very powerful.

 The source of its power stems from the fact that k was designed from ground up primarily as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language drive you to think about problems in a focused, clear and uncluttered way that quickly takes you to efficient and elegant solutions.
 And the reason why thinking in terms of this language is so effective is absolutely nothing supernatural.
 Is is captured in a proverb that predates history and is known to all cultures: brevity is a soul of wit.